Atuagkat Bookstore: 1985–2005

-2005-2015
+2005–2025

 In 2005, Claus and Dorthe Jordening approached about a share in the business.
 This led to a real generational change, with the couple taking over the bookstore, while Inger kept Forlaget Atuagkat.

-Claus and Dorthe continued to run Atuagkat in the blue house until 2010, when the house, due to the Greenland Government's plans to build a shopping center and offices for the Greenlandic government.
+The Jordenings continued to run Atuagkat in the blue house until 2010, when the house, due to the Greenland Government's plans to build a shopping center and offices for the Greenlandic government.
 Atuagkat temporarily moved into the old Kamik building not far from the original location.

 Atuagkat had a home here until 2012, when the Nuuk Center was ready.
 Atuagkat Bookstore closed in May and reopened in July as Atuagkat Bog & Idé in Nuuk Center.
 The room they moved into is in almost the same place as the blue house.

 In 2015, Atuagkat chose to move out of Nuuk Center again, and in the same connection they left the chain Bog & Idé, and thus became Atuagkat Bookstore again.
-They moved into Aqqusinersuaq 4, where they still have their business today.
+They moved into Aqqusinersuaq 4.

-2015 –

-Atuagkat was able to celebrate its 50th anniversary in 2016, with a large sale and reception in the store's premises.
-Proprietor Claus Jordening celebrated his 50th birthday that same year, so it was a double celebration on 6 May, the day after the business's anniversary.
+When the Jordenings decided to move to Denmark, they spent six months trying unsuccessfully to sell the bookstore, then closed it on 15 January 2025.